rinde/vanLon16-EJOR-code/README.md

-# On dynamism and urgency
+# Measures for dynamism and urgency in logistics
 Accompanying webpage for

- > *On dynamism and urgency*, R.R.S. van Lon, E. Ferrante, A.E.
+ > *Measures for dynamism and urgency in logistics*, R.R.S. van Lon, E. Ferrante, A.E.
 Turgut, T. Wenseleers, G. Vanden Berghe, T. Holvoet, European Journal of Operational Research, 2015 (submitted).

 For the final version of the paper this webpage and repository will be archived using [zenodo.org](https://zenodo.org/).
 Consequently, all code and data of the experiments will be accessible via a [DOI](http://www.doi.org/)  ensuring the availability of all resources for the future.